ISTA-SPiDerS/chain-execution-benchmark/workloads/solana/README.md

 Second, the distribution of the number of different resource accesses per transacation.
 And third, the gas cost distribution per transaction.

-In order to generate the actual probability distribution for the resource accesses the tuples have to be unpacked the following way:
+In order to generate the actual probability distribution the vector has to be unpacked the following way.

     let mut distribution_vector: Vec<f64> = vec![];
-    for (key, value) in DISTRIBUTION {
+    for value in X_DISTRIBUTION {
-        for i in 0..(value*20) {
+        for i in 0..20 {
-            distribution_vector.push(key)
+            distribution_vector.push(value)
         }
     }

 Unlike in the case of the other workloads, we increase the set of resources by a factor of 20, as each transaction accesses several resources.
-This approximates the transaction conflicting pattern we observed at Solana.
+We executed the resulting workload several times with different configurations to find a configuration that approximates the path pattern we observed at Solana.

 This then results in a list of resources where each value represents one resource and its probability to be picked.
 I.E. [1,1,1,10] represents 4 resources and their respective probability to be picked, where the first three resources have a probability of 1 (out of 13) and the last resource a probability of 10 (out of 13).